kiwix/kiwix-js-pwa/README.md

 Although deprecated, we will keep support for as long as is practical:

-* Internet Explorer 11 (JQuery mode only, no offline use of PWA)
+* Internet Explorer 11 (Restricted mode only, no offline use of PWA)
-* Edge Legacy <= 17 (JQuery mode only, no offline use of PWA)
+* Edge Legacy <= 17 (Restricted mode only, no offline use of PWA)
-* Firefox 45-59 (some versions require the user to switch manually to JQuery mode)
+* Firefox 45-59 (some versions require the user to switch manually to Restricted mode)
-* Chromium 49-58 (some versions only run in JQuery mode)
+* Chromium 49-58 (some versions only run in Restricted mode)

 ## Reporting bugs and technical support